1st Krechowce Uhlan Regiment: Pomerelia

-Polish - Soviet War
+Polish–Soviet War

-In mid-April 1920, the Regiment was transferred back to Volhynia, where it joined the Cavalry Division of General Jan Romer.
+In mid-April 1920, the regiment was transferred back to Volhynia, where it joined the Cavalry Division of General Jan Romer.
 Its task was to capture the town of Koziatyn, with its important rail station and Red Army supply depot.
 In two days, Polish cavalry, with 20 officers, 600 soldiers and 10 machine guns, crossed 160 kilometers (see Battle of Koziatyn).
 The raid was a spectacular success, as Poles captured the town, with a number of prisoners of war.

-After a short rest, on May 2, 1920, the Regiment headed towards Bila Tserkva, pushing away Soviet forces.
-On May 15, the Regiment concentrated in Stara Syniava, where it received a new commandant, General Aleksander Karnicki.
-In late May 1920, the Regiment defeated Siemion Budionnyi's First Cavalry Army in the Battle of Wolodarka.
+After a short rest, on 2 May 1920, the regiment headed towards Bila Tserkva, pushing away Soviet forces.
+On 15 May, the regiment concentrated in Stara Syniava, where it received a new commandant, General Aleksander Karnicki.
+In late May 1920, the regiment defeated Siemion Budionnyi's First Cavalry Army in the Battle of Wolodarka.

-Following Soviet counterattack to the Polish Kiev Offensive, the Regiment began to retreat westwards.
-By June 19, it defended the line of the Sluch River, with heavy losses, which shrank its manpower.
-In late July 1920, the Regiment was sent to Tarnow, to recuperate and increase its refill its ranks with new recruits.
-On July 22, the unit came to Zamość, joining the forces of General Juliusz Rómmel.
-Until August 8 it fought along the Styr River, but due to numerical superiority of the enemy, it was forced to retreat to Radziechów.
-Pushed by the enemy, the Regiment crossed the Bug River, entering Żółkiew.
+Following Soviet counterattack to the Polish Kiev offensive, the regiment began to retreat westwards.
+By 19 June, it defended the line of the Sluch River, with heavy losses, which shrank its manpower.
+In late July 1920, the regiment was sent to Tarnow, to recuperate and increase its refill its ranks with new recruits.
+On 22 July, the unit came to Zamość, joining the forces of General Juliusz Rómmel.
+Until 8 August it fought along the Styr River, but due to numerical superiority of the enemy, it was forced to retreat to Radziechów.
+Pushed by the enemy, the regiment crossed the Bug River, entering Żółkiew.
 There, it attacked a wing of the Budionnyi army.
-On August 29, the Regiment captured Tyszowce, and then fought the Soviets near Zamość, in the famous Battle of Komarów.
+On 29 August, the regiment captured Tyszowce, and then fought the Soviets near Zamość, in the famous Battle of Komarów.

-By mid-September, the Regiment re-entered Volhynia, chasing the retreating Bolsheviks.
-As part of General Juliusz Rómmel’s Cavalry Corps, in October 1920 it captured Korosten.
+By mid-September, the regiment re-entered Volhynia, chasing the retreating Bolsheviks.
+As part of General Juliusz Rómmel's Cavalry Corps, in October 1920 it captured Korosten.
 Soon afterwards, armistice was declared.